mapattacker/datascience/supervised.rst

 Ordinary Least Squares (OLS) Regression
 ***************************************
-Best fit line ``ŷ = a + bx`` is drawn based on the ordrinary least squares method. i.e., least total area of squares with length from each x,y point to regresson line.
+Best fit line ``ŷ = a + bx`` is drawn based on the ordinary least squares method. i.e., least total area of squares with length from each x,y point to regresson line.

 Ridge Regression